 Even if you are already an established business requesting business funding, they may still look to see how long your business has been in operation.
 Requesting loan money for a business that has been in operation for less than a year, is quite different than requesting money for a business that can show a track record for a year or more.

-Getting Approved for Alternative Lending
+Getting Approved for Alternative Funding

 Approval for most loan types can be tough, but there are options for anyone seeking the business funding needed to start, sustain, or grow their business - even if that individual is a woman.
-While there aren’t any loans specifically designed for women entrepreneurs, the option of alternative lending does not discriminate.
-Business financing is available for all entrepreneurs; male or female, you will have the opportunity to secure the business loan you need without the strict guidelines that a traditional bank loan dictates.
+While there aren’t any loans specifically designed for women entrepreneurs, the option of alternative funding does not discriminate.
+Business financing is available for all entrepreneurs; male or female, you will have the opportunity to secure the business funding you need without the strict guidelines that a traditional bank loan dictates.

 How a Merchant Cash Advance Can Provide Business Funding for Women

-A merchant cash advance was designed for the merchant or business owner to receive funding needed to meet their small business needs, whatever they may be.
+A merchant cash advance was designed for the merchant or business owner to receive the funding needed to meet their small business needs, whatever they may be.
 Use this funding to purchase equipment, make repairs, process payroll, handle expenses, and much more.

 Merchant Cash Advance Requirements include: